 When the foreclosure clock is ticking, selling your house isn’t business as usual.
 The standard playbook of waiting for the perfect offer gets tossed out the window.
 Your focus has to shift to what matters most: speed, certainty, and minimizing the financial damage.

-You’re not alone in this.
+People face the same battle that you do.
 A mid-year report from ATTOM showed foreclosure filings hit over 187,000 in the first half of the year alone.
-That’s a nearly 6% jump from the previous year.
+The home price index rose by almost 6 percent during the past year.
 You can read the full report on foreclosure activity to see the trends for yourself.

 With time working against you, you essentially have three paths to consider.
-Each one has distinct pros and cons that look very different when you’re under this kind of pressure.
+Every method shows different advantages and disadvantages which become apparent when you operate under this type of stress.

 Listing with a Real Estate Agent

 This is the path most people know.
 A good agent, especially one who specializes in distressed properties, can be a huge asset.
-They understand the urgency and can price your home aggressively to get offers in the door quickly.
+Your real estate agent understands the emergency situation so they will execute a fast marketing plan to get buyers interested immediately.

 The biggest risk here?
 Uncertainty.
 A buyer’s loan can fall through at the eleventh hour, sending you right back to square one with even less time to spare.